-Consequently, an FCA is not required to address fluvial or tidal flood risk, and the site does not need to be considered against the Justification Test or Acceptability Criteria.
+Consequently, an FCA is not required to address fluvial or tidal flood risk.
 However, as the site is within Flood Zone 3 of the Flood Map for Planning - Flood Risk from Surface Water and Small Watercourses, an FCA would be required to address flood risk from these sources.
-The Justification Test and Acceptability Criteria are not applicable for sites at risk from surface water and small watercourse flooding.
-Therefore, the FCA will likely be simple due to the nature of the risk at this site.
-The FCA should include details on how the surface water risk will be managed, including the use of appropriate SuDS, and the management of displaced surface water flooding following any infilling of the quarry pits.
+The FCA will likely be simple due to the nature of the risk at this site.
+The FCA should include details on how the surface water risk will be managed, including the use of appropriate SuDS, and the management of displaced surface water flooding following any infilling of pits and regrading of land.

 Surface water and ordinary watercourse flood risk management are the responsibility of the Lead Local Flood Authority (LLFA), which may have specific requirements for surface water management, including for greenfield runoff rates and site-specific SuDS design.
+The FCA should develop a full appreciation of: